b3yond/solidarityGame/CONCEPT.md

 Makes humanity responsible for Climate Crisis - punishment by god.
 Promotes that we need to turn to god - hard work can resolve our sins.
 Many uneducated are following him.

+## NPCs

+### Dialogue

+According to the NPCs ingame functions, you have several dialogue options.

+Politicians can be bribed, threatened, and convinced.

+Workers can be convinced, you can also work with them and be friends and stuff.

+You can bond with people if you share a Hobby or smth.

+You can rant with neighbours about the others.

+You can discuss with believers.

+### Relationships

+Relationships are designated by Fakebook Friends.

+These depend on where your life modules lie and with which people they coincide.

+### Life Modules / Hobbies

+* lives in ...
+* Occupation at ...
+* Night Club
+* Politician
+* Believer
+* Member in a Party
+* Posts at Fakebook
+* Loves Punk Concerts
+* Drug usage

+### Opinions

+* Believe in god
+* Vote for a party
+* Like a certain corporation's product
+* Have diverse political opinions about single topics
+* Like a character

 ## Criticism